 As noted in section 4 of this determination, NECA's Code Change Panel received three submissions in relation to NEMMCO's proposal.
 All were supportive of the core thrust of the proposed changes although each recommended a number of alterations.
-This section addresses those recommendations as well as issues that have emerged during the Commission's analysis of the proposal.
+Submissions were received from the NGF and NEMMCO in relation to the Draft Determination, both seeking changes.
+This section addresses all of those recommendations as well as issues that have emerged during the Commission's analysis of the proposal.